InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 coverage    -   Run tests and generate coverage report that is shown in browser
 ```

-Some packages have unique build related commands, specifically the local platform.
-Use `make help` to identify specific commands
+Some packages have unique build related commands, Use `make help` to identify specific commands

 ## Run test/linting on code change

 There is a utility command to run linting and tests on code changes.
 It runs within each package directory.
 For example, changes to
 files in `idmtools_core` will run the `make lint` and `make test-smoke` tests within the idmtools_core directory.
-The jobs run at most once every 10 seconds.
-This limits how often the jobs will be executed.

 ## IDE/Runtime Setup